hanandadras/ArtMart/README.md

 # Roadmap
-Future plans include using a geagraphic APIs to enable artists to pick their geographic region to show their artwork.
+Future plans include using geographic APIs to enable artists to pick their geographic region to show their artwork.
 Also, adding a payment feature to enable purchases to buy art or donations to help artists financially.

 # Authors and acknowledgment
-John Enriquez Perez
+John Enriquez Perez (github username: Juanjohn11 ) Hanan Dadras (github username: hanandadras)
-Hanan Dadras

 # License
 MIT License